Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 Kenneth Schlenker:

-Yeah, I mean, what I would say is it's probably like, so we bought this billboard with Scolling Kills in New York and okay, I would say it's a fail in the sense that we intentionally didn't make attribution really obvious.
-So it didn't say clearly opalap.com or getting Opal.
-So it's a fail in the sense that no impact on downloads, no impact on revenue, but that wasn't the point.
-The point was really kind of a brand statement.
-And so actually, and just I think to finish on that, we signed a school in New York and the moment that we signed the deal, the head of that school actually didn't tell us that he saw the billboard and because he saw the billboard, he actually was more comfortable signing.
-And so it's kind of those things that are not really directly measurable, but that do make an impact.
+Actually, and just I think to finish on that, we signed a school in New York.
+The moment that we signed the deal, the head of that school actually didn't tell us that he saw the billboard.
+Because he saw the billboard, he actually was more comfortable signing.
+It's kind of those things that are not really directly measurable, but that do make an impact.
+It's, I would say, like a half failure here.

 David Barnard: